Walking Tours in Manchester by Jonathan Schofield

 Enter Jonathan Schofield, Manchester’s top walking tour provider and a registered Blue Badge Guide since 1996.
 What Jonathan and his team don’t know about this city isn’t worth knowing, and the mix of information and entertainment they bring is pitch perfect.

-Led by a knowledgeable and experienced tour guide, you’ll get closer to the sights, sounds, and feel of the city.
+Led by a knowledgeable and experienced tour guide, you’ll get closer to the sights, sounds, and spirit of the city.
 You’ll also uncover more than meets the eye.
 After all, this is a city of stories.
 Of people who shattered convention.
 Of ideas that changed the world.
 Of workers, of thinkers, of dreamers.

 The walking tours below will place you at the heart of these stories, while Jonathan Schofield and his team bring them to vivid life.
 Some take place in the city centre, others leafy suburbs, and there are even a few walks near Manchester, for those wishing to nip beyond the city limits.